 The Karbi people have a rich oral tradition which includes long stories such as the Mosera, which tells of the history of the Karbi.

 Tangte nangtum lapusonle ardomnon: ‘Sining athak kedo netum a-Po, Nangmen pangthirnang; Nangrat pavangnang; Sining athak asonthot-le, pirthe athakta nangning kehang paplengnang.
 Pini netum kenangji a-an pini netum aphan nepitha; Lapen netum along apreng kedo atum aphan, netum kediyatang asonthot-le; netum aprengta nediyatha.
-Lapen asat kelangjile netum aphan neponrinon, bonta kehingno ajakong pen netum aphan nepajoktha.’‘pima nangrat lapen jakong lapen anong, akai apar akai anta padonang.
-Amen.’
+Lapen asat kelangjile netum aphan neponrinon, bonta kehingno ajakong pen netum aphan nepajoktha.’
+‘Pima nangrat lapen jakong lapen anong, akai apar akai anta padonang.’

 Sample text supplied by Michael Peter Füstumum